gep13/gep13/input/blog/creating-a-google-search-shortcut-for-sites.md

 Title: Creating a Google search shortcut for sites
 Published: 31/1/2012
 Tags:
-- Custom Enginer
+- custom engine
-- Google
+- google
-- Google Chrome
+- google chrome
-- Search
+- search
 ---

 I have just read a very interesting blog post from Barry Mooring regarding using the [Web Applications website](http://webapps.stackexchange.com/) when you have questions about a particular application.
 In case you missed it, you can see the blog post [here](http://blog.codingbadger.com/blog/2012/january/web-applications-you-are-looking-in-the-wrong-place/).